amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - arxiv 6/16/2020 from MSRA
     - 2d encoding based on two lookup tables for each region.

+# network structure
+- P2T: Pyramid Pooling Transformer for Scene Understanding
+    - arxiv 7/10-2021
+    - key
+        - nice paper
+        - in attention module, the key and value are not the input signals, but the pooled results of the input signals.
+The pooling here is multiple pooling operaitons.
+In this case, the number of tokens in key and values is much smaller than the input.
+Pyramid design is also incorporated.
+        - results look quite good
 # network structure/Graph Network
 - Graph Attention Networks
     - arxiv 2018/4, iclr 2018